 Treading the path towards UHC requires robust policies, political will and strong capacity of governments to steer the health sector.
 Policy dialogue can be an important driver for governments to make evidence-informed decision-making and in radically reorienting their health systems towards primary health care as the foundation of UHC.
 Putting this into practice means brokering consensus among all relevant stakeholders on health priorities in order to jointly move towards set targets.
 Those priorities must then be reflected in national health plans, in essence charting the country’s roadmap towards health for all.

-Joint Working Team for Primary Health Care and Universal Health Coverage
+Joint Working Team (JWT) for Primary Health Care (PHC) and Universal Health Coverage (UHC)

 The UHC Partnership benefits from the WHO-wide Joint Working Team that brings expertise and coherence to the work of the global, regional and country offices of WHO.
-It represents an operational arm that ensures harmony, alignment and integration of efforts geared towards UHC implementation at country level.
+It is an agile network that represents an operational arm, ensuring harmony, alignment and integration of efforts geared towards PHC for UHC implementation at country level.

 Live monitoring of Country Support Plans